VillanuevaK/PythonCheatSheet/README.md

 // Reserve space to improve efficiency if you know how many elements you’ll add: heapFromSequence.reserveCapacity(20)

+//To itterate a heap we need to do one of these

 // to itterate through a heap
 for item in heapFromSequence.unordered {
     print(item)
 }

+// Accessing elements directly let elements = heap.elements  // This gives you an unordered array of elements for element in elements {
+    print(element)  // You can iterate over this array }
 ```